ribako/risk-tool-backend/README.md

 # risk-tool-backend
 This is part of a tool developed during my master thesis.
-The master thesis can be found here:... and gives an explanation of my tool and method.
+The master thesis can be found in the root directory and gives an explanation of my tool and method.